Approximation theorems throughout Reverse Mathematics: Abstract

 \section{Abstract}

 Reverse Mathematics (RM for short) is a program in the foundations of mathematics where the aim is to find the minimal axioms needed to prove a given theorem of ordinary mathematics.
-Generally, the minimal axioms are \emph{equivalent} to the theorem at hand, assuming a weak logical system called the \emph{base theory}.
-Moreover, many (most?) theorems are either provable in the base theory or equivalent to one of four logical systems, together called the \emph{Big Five}.
+Generally, the minimal axioms are {equivalent} to the theorem at hand, assuming a weak logical system called the {base theory}.
+Moreover, many theorems are either provable in the base theory or equivalent to one of four logical systems, together called the \emph{Big Five}.
 For instance, the \emph{Weierstrass approximation theorem}, i.e.\ that a continuous function can be approximated uniformly by a sequence of polynomials, has been classified in RM as being equivalent to \emph{weak K\"onig's lemma}, the second Big Five system.
 In this paper, we study approximation theorems for \emph{discontinuous} functions via Bernstein polynomials from the literature.
-We obtain (many) equivalences between the latter and weak K\"onig's lemma.
-We also show that \emph{slight} variations of these approximation theorems fall \emph{far} outside of the Big Five but fit in the recently developed RM of new `big' systems, namely the uncountability of $\R$, the enumeration principle for countable sets, the pigeon-hole principle for measure, and the Baire category theorem.
-In conclusion, one equivalence in second-order RM, namely for the Weierstrass approximation theorem, gives rise to many equivalences in higher-order RM, and we hope the case study in this paper can serve as a kind of template.
+We obtain many equivalences between the latter and weak K\"onig's lemma.
+We also show that {slight} variations of these approximation theorems fall {far} outside of the Big Five but fit in the recently developed RM of new `big' systems, namely the uncountability of $\R$, the enumeration principle for countable sets, the pigeon-hole principle for measure, and the Baire category theorem.